 A yummy roast turkey breast recipe...and how to use it

-We love roasting off a turkey breast every so often.
-It results in a delicious dinner that evening, then easily 3 more meals — more if you opt to use for sandwiches!
-Truly, few foods are easier to make, cheaper, more nutritious or more versatile.
+We love making this simple turkey breast recipe every so often.
+It gives us a delicious dinner that evening, then easily three more meals — more if we opt to use the leftovers for sandwiches!
+Few roasted meats are easier to make, cheaper, more nutritious or more versatile.

 Turkey Breast Recipe Ingredients:

 - 1 Turkey Breast